dhis2/maintenance-app-beta/docs/developer/folder-structure.md

 ### `pages`

-Every page will have its own folder inside of here, so we can easily colocate page-specific components and utilities without having to think about their interfaces as much as if they were in the `components` or `utils` folders.
+Every page has its own folder inside of here, so we can easily colocate page-specific components and utilities without having to think about their interfaces as much as if they were in the `components` or `utils` folders.